Home » All Posts » Construction Profit Tip #2: Know Your Fully-Burdened Labor Rate

 Fully-Burdened Labor Rate

-The fully-burdened labor rate is a calculation used by businesses to account for the complete cost of employing an individual.
+how estimating fully-burdened labor rate and price for employees can help you become more profitableThe fully burdened labor rate is a calculation used by businesses to account for the complete cost of employing an individual.
 It includes not only the basic salary or wage paid to the employee but also all the indirect expenses that are associated with employment.

 These indirect costs can include benefits, taxes, insurance, equipment, facilities, training, and administrative costs.
-By understanding the fully-burdened labor rate for each employee, you can create more accurate bids and make better-informed decisions.
+By understanding the fully burdened labor rate for each employee, you can create more accurate bids and make better-informed decisions.

 The Importance of Knowing The Fully-Burdened Labor Rate for Each Employee

-2. Apply your desired gross profit margin
+2. And apply your desired gross profit margin.

 Click here to see a Labor Burden Calculator (eCPA employee Cost & Pricing Analyzer)